adithyaa1996/Statistical-model-of-Surface-Morphology-Evolution-during-Polishing-in-Additive-Manufacturing/README.md

 **3. Stage0_fitted_data.mat** - .mat file containing data pertaining to height measures of the 3D printed sample prior to polishing and generated initial surface (simulation) which is statistically similar to the actual data.

 **4. Parameter_fitting_Polishing.m** - Script containing the model capturing polishing dynamics with network formation, evaluated at each stage of polishing.
-This file generates the Bearing Area Curves of the initial surface generated after each stage of polishing.
+This file generates the Bearing Area Curves of the initial surface simulated after each stage of polishing and compares with experimental data.
 (It uses other functions defined in #5).

 **5. surface_roughness.m, graph_evolution.m, solve_for_d.m, KLDiv.m** and **Gen_hurst.m** - Matlab scripts containing functions that are called within the main script (Parameter_fitting_Polishing.m)